lorenzovarese/programming-styles/README.md

 ## Repository Content

-- **Lab Solutions:** Each lab focuses on applying multiple programming styles to the TermFrequency task, a fundamental exercise in Natural Language Processing (NLP).
+- **Lab Solutions:** Each lab focuses on applying multiple programming styles to the TermFrequency task.
 Solutions are provided in JavaScript and Java.
 - **In-Class Exercises:** Brief but insightful exercises to understand theoretical concepts, available in Java, JavaScript, and Python.

 ## Learning Methods